Announcing WildTools 10.1.2 Upgrade

 Add a favorite with the little 'plus' button.

 To add a favorite, you click on the little 'plus' button at the bottom right of the sample window.
-The favorites buttons are on a favorites dock along the bottom of the sample window.
+The favorites buttons are on a button dock along the bottom of the sample window.

 Then in the drawing ...